 The Donald P. Shiley School of Engineering continues its progress within the framework of the University of Portland mission.

 The Donald P. Shiley School of Engineering is committed to providing the best possible education to its students, thus enabling the students to become competent practicing engineers and computer scientists.
 The programs also provide a base for both graduate study and lifelong learning in support of evolving career objectives.
 These objectives include being informed, effective, and responsible participants in the engineering profession and society.
-The Shiley School endeavors to develop qualities that are essential for the practice of engineering and beneficial service to the community.
+The Shiley School endeavors to develop qualities that are essential for the practice of engineering and computer science and beneficial service to the community.
 These qualities include a knowledge of engineering and computer science principles, the ability to apply those principles to solve problems, and the development of professional, personal, and social values.